Christian Bethancourt Player Props: Rays vs. Guardians

-Christian Bethancourt -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Xzavion Curry on the mound, on August 11 at 6:40 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.259 slugging percentage in past 10 games, including zero homers), battle starting pitcher Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cardinals.
+In his last game he had a hitless performance (0-for-2) against the Guardians.

 Christian Bethancourt Game Info & Props vs. the Guardians